Duel Mode: 1v1 Competitive Sudoku

 Sudoku Royale is the world's only battle royale sudoku game.
 Compete against up to 10 players in real time on the same board with elimination rounds.

-Download Sudoku Royale — Free on iOSScoring in Duel Mode
+Download Sudoku Royale — Free on iOS

 Scoring in Duel mode follows the same system as the rest of Sudoku Royale: you earn points for every correct cell placement, with faster placements earning more points.
 The total score at the end of the round determines the winner.